 These sneaky glades off the North American Chair are hidden gems when the snow falls.
 While most skiers follow the central fall-line off the chair, instead hook skiers left and discover these protected pockets of powdery sweetness.

 4. Vertical Cornice – Lake Louise Ski Resort

-Straight into the backside from Top of the World is one of the entrances to Vertical Cornice, it’s a run found in the area known as ER 7.
+Accessed on the backside via Paradise Chair is one of the entrances to Vertical Cornice, it’s a run found in the area known as ER 7.
 Wind brings lots of snow into Vertical Cornice (even when snow didn’t fall the night before!)
 It tends to form a very daunting cornice at the top (hence the name), if you come to the edge you’ll see a traverse track that makes it much easier to get into.
 Once in, enjoy the snow!
 Lots of cliffs, jumps and other features to have fun with if you want to get more extreme!

 5. TeePee Town Shoulder – Banff Sunshine Village

 With Banff Sunshine Village’s TeePee Town chairlift, you can have your pow and eat it too!
 You can literally warm up your ski legs on their heated chair lift before a beautiful ride down.
 From the top of the chair, follow Ecstasy Run down until it joins with The Shoulder run.
 This area sports a zone of burn-out trees providing powder protection with lots of room to move.

 6. Sunset Terrace – Lake Louise Ski Resort

 For a cruisey run where you don’t have to think about anything but the views and the pow, opt for Sunset Terrace on the front side of Lake Louise Ski Resort.
 Head up Top of the World Glacier Chair for those beautiful run.